Awear0/Stimulus/README.md

 #### connection class

-A call to the connect method will create a connection object.
+A call to the `connect` method will create a `connection` object.

 ```
 connection conn = c.int_signal.connect(function);
 // or
 auto conn = c.int_signal.connect(function);
 ```

+The `connect_once` method is similar to the `connect` one, except that the slot is only executed once.

 Several methods are available on the connection class: